davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ### Plugins that provide better indentation support

-Vim's bundled JavaScript indent may be enough for you, especially if you use a strictly C-style whitespace (Vim's indent options even call themselves `cindent`).
+Vim's bundled JavaScript indent may be enough for you, especially if you use a strictly C-style whitespace (Vim's C-style indent options is even called `cindent`).

 Some notable options in this case are: